The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 Novavax was among the first companies to begin working on a COVID-19 vaccine, and selected its candidate in April.
 By the end of May, it had not only won a large grant from the nonprofit Coalition for Economic Preparedness Innovations, up to $388 million, but also became one of just a handful of companies to have started a Phase 1 clinical trial.
 Its shares have climbed nearly 9-fold in the process.

 In July, the biotech was further boosted by support from the U.S. government, which committed $1.6 billion to fund late-stage testing of Novavax's vaccine and to buy 100 million doses for distribution as early as the end of this year.
-Shares climbed by another 30%.
+Several weeks later, in early August, Novavax reported summary results from its Phase 1 study, showing its vaccine was able to spur encouraging immune responses.
+Like other experimental shots, vaccination was associated with generally mild side effects in most trial participants tested.

 Still, Novavax faces an uphill climb to prove it's technology.
 Its nanoparticle-based vaccine platform, which uses recombinant proteins to trigger an immune response, has a mixed track record.
 Before Novavax reported in March that its flu vaccine had succeeded in a Phase 3 trial, two late-stage studies of another potential product for respiratory syncytial virus — a candidate Novavax is still trying to develop — had failed.
 Other experimental vaccines, among them projects for coronavirus cousins SARS and MERS, never made it to late-stage testing.